PromptECO/clariform/README.md

 The initial version only validates the syntax of a Clarity contract file, but it's a start... stay tuned.

-## Usage

-Clariform is meant to be called from the command line.

-For now, follow the build instructions below to build an executable for nodejs.

 ## Roadmap

-√ Check syntax of Clarity contract code
+√ Validate the syntax of Clarity contract code

 - Format code with indentation
 - Correct missing parens
 - ...

+## Usage

+Clariform is meant to be called from the command line.clariform

+Execute from a terminal to build clariform in [Docker](https://www.docker.com/):

+$ `docker-compose run build`

+The build opens a console in Docker with an alias from `clariform` to `node out/clariform.js`.

+Run the clariform executable from the console:

+/home# `clariform --help`

+Check if a file contains valid Clarity:

+/home# `clariform src/test/clariform/basic.clar`

+Fails with an error code on invalid Clarity:

+/home# `clariform src/test/clariform/invalid.clar`

 ## Development

 Execute from a terminal to start Docker with a development shell based on [shadow-cljs](https://github.com/thheller/shadow-cljs):

-$ `docker-compose run cljs`
+$ `docker-compose run dev`

-For a CLJS REPL, execute in the development shell:
+To run unit testing, execute in the development shell:

-$ `npm run repl`

-To run unit testing:

 $ `npm run test`